adamduval/snowflake_document_ai_magic/readme.md

 ### 6. Start the Show

 1. Start the file watcher script.
-2. Start the streamlit app and make it full screen.
+2. Start the Streamlit app and make it full screen.

 ### 6. Watch the Magic Happen